longrio94/longrio94.github.io/_posts/2024-05-05-WeightedECL.md

   - category2
 ---

-This blog post discusses about Weighted ECL
+This blog discusses about Scenario Weights for ECL in IFRS 9

 Headings are cool
 ======